villagedefrance/OpenCart-Overclocked/README.md

 - Integrated News (Blog).
 - ... and more!

-Coming soon in 1.7.7.0!
+Coming soon in 1.8.0.0!
 - Added DomPDF vendor library for document downloads.
-- Added FirstData payment method.
+- New and updated payment methods.
 Thanks Gob33!
-- Updated MoneyBookers to Skrill.
-Thanks Gob33!
+- New Supplier management forms!
 - New Cookie Consent code.
 - Added Piwik code field in Settings.
 - ...